Ziesmow/YTools/README.md

 # tools for youtube
 this is repository of bash scripts i use for yt beacouse my firefox have problem sometimes.
 the dependencies are bash (no shit scherlock) and yt-dlp.
-for proper working you need to run config.sh
+for proper working you need to chmod +x config.sh and run it
 ## yt
 this is for watching films, only argument it wants is url in '' or "", i know that mpv have this  option but hey why not it simple
 ## ytlink ecosystem